Questions About LDS Practices and Mormon Life

 Family Home Evening is a marvelous LDS program that began as a concept from a prophet of God, President Joseph F. Smith, in 1915, and has since become a basic element in the life of millions of people both in and out of the Church (though it is often viewed as a uniquely LDS institution).
 The Family Home Evening concept is that each family should meet together once a week for a special evening together to allow family members to grow closer together and enjoy each others' company, to allow teaching of Gospel concepts to strengthen members of the family, and to help offset the many forces in the world that tear families apart.
 Those who practice Family Home Evening, as taught by the prophets of God for nearly a century now, find that children grow up more committed to good lives in the Gospel, that families stay stronger, and that husband and wives better fulfill their responsibilities as parents in this complex and dangerous world.
 The success of Family Home Evening is truly one of the fruits of divine revelation in the Church of Jesus Christ of Latter-day Saints.
 I have seen how it has blessed my family while I was growing up and my own wife and children now.

 President Hinckley spoke of this important concept in the Church in his March 2003 First Presidency message on Family Home Evening, which I urge you to read and ponder.
-You may also wish to look at the LDS manual for Family Home Evenings (something many Mormons don't even know about, unfortunately--it's a great resource) or the helpful materials on family happiness and other information in the families section at LDS.org.
+You may also wish to look at the LDS manual for Family Home Evenings (something many Mormons don't even know about, unfortunately--it's a great resource) or the helpful materials on family happiness and other information in the home and family section at ChurchofJesusChrist.org.

 Here's our perspective: we worship the Resurrected, Living Christ.
 We remember his death and sacrifice each week as we partake of communion, etc., but we prefer to picture him as the glorious, living Lord.
 The cross is a symbol related to the dying Christ, while we prefer to focus on the Living Christ, the Resurrected Lord who conquered death.